Mitigating the Human-Robot Domain Discrepancy in Visual Pre-training for Robotic Manipulation

 Abstract

-We highlight the human-robot domain discrepancy in visual pre-training for robotic manipulation, and provide a new adaptation paradigm that simultaneously alleviates the domain discrepancy and maintains the versatility of pre-trained models;
+We highlight the human-robot domain discrepancy in visual pre-training for robotic manipulation, and provide a new adaptation paradigm that simultaneously alleviates the domain discrepancy and maintains the versatility of pre-trained models.

 motivation